'Gilmore Girls' Season 3, Episode 9: A Deep-Fried Korean Thanksgiving

 "I’m not being paranoid, Mom.
 For seventeen years, she was going to Harvard, and now all of a sudden, she’s applied to Yale and she’s mimicking everything you say.
 This is just crazy."

 I guess Lorelai wanted Rory to either go to Harvard or not attend college at all.
-The whole situation wonderfully showcases her delusions and once again, makes me think that the way Emily and Richard treat her isn't quite as harsh it it sometimes seems.
+The whole situation wonderfully showcases her delusions and once again, makes me think that the way Emily and Richard treat her isn't quite as harsh as it sometimes seems.
 Does Lorelai really think that Rory is ~so special~ that she's a shoo-in at an Ivy League school with an 11% acceptance rate?
 Lorelai is an insolent child.

 In the next scene, the Kim Thanksgiving comes to a close and Dave Rygalski is ushered out with Tofurky and $20 for his time (so generous).
 But oh, no!
 He forgot his Bible.
 Lane offers to run it out to him, but Mrs. Kim wants to take a look at it first.
 She opens it up and reads the inside cover: "This bible belongs to God, but is being used by Dave Rygalski."
 At this point, my husband turned to me and said, "Dave is going to grow up to have two families who never find out about each other until he dies."
 I love Dave, but he is TOO GOOD at lying.
 It makes me uneasy.